Babson Partners Club

-Family child care are usually held within the private home of the care provider.
+Family child care is usually held within the private home of the care provider.
 They should be licensed professionals whose homes have been specially set up for child care.
 You can visit the provider’s home while they watch the children to see if you feel comfortable with them and their home.
 You should also ask for a list of references to call for further information about the provider.
-Usually you will set up a regular schedule, and will be required to pay for holidays and days your child is absent due to illness or vacation.
+Usually, you will set up a regular schedule and will be required to pay for holidays and days your child is absent due to illness or vacation.

 Child Care Centers/Nursery Schools

-Full-time Babson College students are given priority at the Wellesley Community Children’s Center (WCCC) at Wellesley College (http://wccc.wellesley.edu/) but the waiting list is quite long for the center and you must sign a 10 month or 12 month contract for your child.
+Full-time Babson College students are given priority at the Wellesley Community Children’s Center (WCCC) at Wellesley College (https://www.wccc.wellesley.edu/) but the waiting list is quite long for the center and you must sign a 10 month or 12-month contract for your child.
 The WCCC accepts children from age 3 months to 5 years.

 The public school academic year runs from September to June.
 Public schools in the U.S. are tuition free and run from kindergarten (age 5) to 12th grade.
 To register a child you must show the child’s birth certificate/passport for the school to determine which grade your child will be placed in.
 You must provide documentation that you live in that school’s community.
 The quality of the school district can vary from town to town; many people live in specific towns because of the quality of the school system.
 Children must also have a medical examination and will need proof of immunizations.
 For more information about school immunization requirements visit www.mass.gov/dph/imm